xen-troops/zephyr/boards/arm/rz_g3s/doc/pinctrl/pinctrl.rst

     * **"drive-strength-microamp"** - the drive Ability of pin.
       This property should use values defined by PINCTRL_RZG3S_PIN_IOLH_xx helper macro in pinctrl-r9a08g045.h depending on pin group and selected power supply.

+* Digital Noise Filter configuration which will be reflected in **FILONOFF_m, FILNUM_m and FILCLKSEL_m** registers

+    * **"input-debounce"** - the Digital Noise Filter configuration of the pins.
+      This property should be defined using INCTRL_RZG3S_FILTER_SET() helper macro in pinctrl-r9a08g045.h to specify values for FILNUM_m and FILCLKSEL_m registers and enable Digital Noise Filter.

 Special Purpose pins configuration
 ``````````````````````````````````